 Review: Google Drive vs. Dropbox, SkyDrive, SugarSync, and Others: a Cloud Sync Storage Face-off, Ellis Hamburger, April 24, 2012

-Paul Paliath calls SkyDrive "awesome" and recommends it over its competitors, assuming you can get past the lack of an Android or BlackBerry mobile app.
+Paul Paliath calls SkyDrive "awesome" and recommends it over its competitors, assuming you can get past the lack of a BlackBerry mobile app.
 "Their pricing is hard to beat, and most of the functionality that anyone will need has been added in the latest update," he says.

 Review: SkyDrive vs iCloud vs Dropbox: Which Is the Best Cloud Storage / Backup Service That You Should Use?, Paul Paliath, April 24, 2012